xiachen97/XiaChen_hw5TH_csi3150_fs2023/README.md

 CODE:

-* \*{...}: Reset the margins and padding of all HTML elements to ensure there is no default spacing.
+* \*{...} : Reset the margins and padding of all HTML elements to ensure there is no default spacing.

-* Body{...}: Set the background color of the page to purple.
+* Body{...} : Set the background color of the page to purple.

-* ::selection{...}： This is a pseudo-element selector that allows customizing the color and background color when the user selects text.
+* ::selection{...} : This is a pseudo-element selector that allows customizing the color and background color when the user selects text.

 ```
 .info_box.activeInfo,